 But that same message of altruism is spread across other pages, including on its homepage:

 Toms’ message is clear: If you buy from Toms, you’ll do good and feel great.

 Use POWR Form Builder to create the sign-up forms.
-You can also offer a free product along with their first purchase, or a discount for returning customers to encourage repeat business.
+You can also provide a free product along with their first purchase or a discount for returning customers to encourage repeat business.

 People want to appear consistent.
 That’s the psychological principle that explains why people strive more to achieve their goals when they announce them publicly.
 People want to show they are committed to following through on what they say.